Ali al-Assad: Personal life

-Ali married 3 times and over three decades had eleven children.
-His first wife Sa'ada was from the district of Haffeh.
+Ali married two times and over three decades had eleven children.
+His first wife, Sa'ada Falfal, was from the district of Haffeh.
 They had three sons and two daughters.
-His second wife was Na'isa, twenty years younger than him.
-She was the daughter of Uthman Abbud from the village of Qutilba, about 12 kilometres further up the mountain.
-They had a daughter and five sons.
-Hafez was born on 6 October 1930 and was the fourth child.
+His second wife Na'isa Shalish was twenty years his junior.
+She was the daughter of Uthman Abbud from the village of Qutilba, about 12 kilometres (7 miles) further up the mountain.
+They had one daughter and five sons.
+The fourth child, Hafez, was born on 6 October 1930.

 Political influence

 Ali ibn Sulayman al-Assad was one of the signatories of a supposed letter "No. 3547" addressed to French Prime Minister Léon Blum on 15 June 1936, which implored the French not to abandon Syria.
 However, historian Stefan Winter argues that this letter is a forgery.
+Historian Yaron Friedman located a copy of the original Alawi petition to Léon Blum, preserved under catalog number SDN 242QO Petition 598 in the French diplomatic archives.
+It is suggested that this petition was written by a single Alawi poet, Badawi al-Jabal, rather than being signed by notable Alawi leaders or ancestors of the al-Assad family.
 The disputed letter states:

 The letter praises the Jews in Palestine and includes them among the groups that are persecuted by the Muslims.
 It is possible that this aspect of the letter was not sincere but was intended to curry favor with Léon Blum, the French Prime Minister to whom it was addressed, who was a Jew.

 On 31 August 2012, the permanent representative of France to the United Nations Gérard Araud mentioned the letter in response to the Syrian diplomat Bashar Jaafari.